Small Business Bankruptcy Attorneys in Cary, NC

 Despite being able to keep your business open after filing for Chapter 13 bankruptcy, you have to ensure you can protect your assets.
 Filing for Chapter 13 allows you to keep your property, but you’ll have to find a way to protect your products and expensive equipment with a bankruptcy exemption.
 If the exemption doesn’t cover certain business assets, you will have to make monthly payments to your creditors during your 3 or 5-year repayment plan.

-How Can a Bankruptcy Attorney Help?
+How Can a Small Business Bankruptcy Attorney in Cary, NC Help?

 Filing for bankruptcy is a complicated and confusing process.
 You need to know what you qualify for and what you stand to gain.
 With several options to choose from, we can help you understand the important differences between Chapter 13 and Chapter 11 bankruptcy.
 A business bankruptcy lawyer from Sasser Law Firm can perform a thorough review of your personal and/or business finances and assets to advise you on which option would benefit you the most.